ksalazar91/Fridge-to-Table/README.md

 ![Initial](https://github.com/ksalazar91/Fridge-to-Table/blob/master/login.png)

 once the user is authenticated it will than redirect to the home page.
+There the user will search for ingredients, then the top 6 options will be display .
+After the main page is populate, the user will have the opton of viewing the recipe on youtube.

 ![mainpage](https://github.com/ksalazar91/Fridge-to-Table/blob/master/mainpage.png)